pas/gameboy-tetris-tracker/README.md

 # gameboy-tetris-tracker

+The current version of this tracker takes screenshots of a specific location of your screen where your tetris game is displayed.
+Afterwards tries to retrieve information from this image.
+Unfortunately at the moment it is not possible to read the live feed directly.
+OpenCV is not able to read an OBS virtual cam feed directly.

+This project is in a early prototyping phase.
+You will need to tweek it to make it work.
+It is currently developed on Windows 11.
+There is no guarantee that it will run on other operating systems.

 This project came to light during a conversation with Tolstoj.
 Many ideas where either directly provided by Tolstoj or are derivates of those ideas.
 All tile images where provided by him!
 Thanks a lot!

-This project is in a very early prototyping phase.
-You will need to tweek it to make it work, for example the bounding boxes for the screenshots are hardcoded.
-You will have to adapt them by hand.

 ## Preconditions